Nadine2016/knative/build-job.md

 1. Fork the repo [jeremiaswerner/knative_demo](https://github.com/jeremiaswerner/knative_demo){: external}

-   * open the page and click on fork in the upper right corner of the repo
+   * Open the page and click fork in the upper right corner of the repo.
-   * specify the target repository, typically your GitHub account
+   * Specify the target repository, typically your GitHub account.
-   * Press on "Clone or download" and copy the "ssh" url
+   * Click "Clone or download" and copy the "ssh" URL.
-   * Checkout the git repository with `git clone git@github.com:jeremiaswerner/knative_demo.git`
+   * Checkout the Git repository with `git clone git@github.com:jeremiaswerner/knative_demo.git`.

 2. Register and Login to [DockerHub](https://hub.docker.com/){: external}